LogoLogo

 Apps

-An 'App' is a versioned program that allows you to run code on ByteNite.
+An App is a versioned program that lets you run code on ByteNite.

-This guide details the components of an app's directory and provides instructions on where and how to write code for embedding it into a ByteNite app.
+This guide walks through the structure of an app’s directory and explains where (and how) to write your code so it integrates smoothly into a ByteNite app.

 To create a new app directory in your local environment, execute the following ByteNite Dev CLI command: